Home

 Bodo and Haitian Creole Language Family

 In Bodo and Haitian Creole history, you will get to know about Bodo and Haitian Creole language family.
 Go through all languages which belong to Afro-Asiatic Languages and Niger-Congo Languages and explore more about them.
 A language family is defined as group of languages that are derived from common ancestors.
 Bodo is a part of Sino-Tibetan Family while Haitian Creole is a part of Indo-European Family.
-The subgroup and branch of Bodo is Tibeto-Burman and Not Available resp.
-The subgroup and branch of Haitian Creole is Not Available and Not Available resp.
+The subgroup and branch of Bodo is Tibeto-Burman and resp.
+The subgroup and branch of Haitian Creole is and resp.
 Language families are subdivided into smaller units.
 Scripts used by these languages also depend upon their family.
 Check out the scripts used in Bodo and Haitian Creole language on Bodo vs Haitian Creole alphabets.
 You can also find which is the most widely spoken language in the world on Most Spoken Languages.

 Bodo vs Haitian Creole Language Rank

 It’s really interesting to find out Bodo vs Haitian Creole language rank.
 Bodo and Haitian Creole history gives you Bodo and Haitian Creole language rank.
-The Bodo language rank is not available.
+The Bodo language rank is 30.
 And Haitian Creole language rank is 99.
 The language which is at the higher position has maximum number of native speakers.
 If you want to know the number of native speakers then go to Bodo vs Haitian Creole.

 Indian Languages